adi1090x/battery-wallpaper/README.md

 ### FYI
 + Yeah, it's *very simple*, i know.
++ If you can improve it, you're welcome.
 + You can add ***bwall &*** to your wm autostart file to set it as wallpaper after login.
 + Have Fun!